Kwarthys/SlasherMan/README.md

 # SlasherMan
-let's make a fast hack n slash in a month
+let's make a fast hack n slash in a month for #devtober 2020